oracle-livelabs/goldengate/ggs-to-ogg/oggmp-atp/oggmp-atp.md

     > **Note:** If you get a *Permission Denied* error, double check that the private SSH key matches the public SSH key.
     </if>

-10. Enter the following `put` command to upload wallet\_ALK.zip to `/home/opc`.
+9. Enter the following `put` command to upload wallet\_ALK.zip to `/home/opc`.

     ```
     <copy>put Wallet_ALK.zip</copy>
     ```

-11. Enter `exit` to close the sftp connection.
+10. Enter `exit` to close the sftp connection.

     ![Cloud Shell script](./images/02-11-cloud-shell.png " ")

-12. SSH to the compute instance.
+11. SSH to the compute instance.

     ```
     <copy>ssh -i <private-SSH-key> opc@<ip-address></copy>
     ```

-13. Enter `ls` to list the contents in the current directory.
-You should see two files, `ogg-credentials.json` and your wallet file.
+12. Use the list command (`ls`) to list the contents in the current directory.
+You should your wallet file.

-14. Make a new directory called **wallet\_ALK**, and then extract the contents of the wallet\_ALK.zip to a new directory.
+13. Make a new directory called **wallet\_ALK**, and then extract the contents of the wallet\_ALK.zip to a new directory.

     ```
     <copy>mkdir wallet_ALK
 unzip Wallet_ALK.zip -d wallet_ALK</copy>
     ```

-15. Change directories to wallet_ALK.
+14. Change directories to wallet_ALK.

     ```
     <copy>cd wallet_ALK</copy>
     ```

-16. Enter `pwd`, and then copy the full path to the wallet files to be used in a later Task.
+15. Enter `pwd`, and then copy the full path to the wallet files to be used in a later Task.

     ![Cloud Shell script](./images/02-16-cloud-shell.png " ")

-17. Change directories back to the Home directory.
+16. Change directories back to the Home directory.

     ```
     <copy>cd ..</copy>